Ham Radio Exam Study Tips

 Tip #10: Take multiple exams in one session

 Don't be afraid to take multiple exams in a single VE session.
-We've had at least one hundred students go “from zero to Extra” in a single day.
+We've heard from hundreds of students who went “from zero to Extra”, and thousands who passed two levels, in a single exam session.
+(See Christina's Story for inspiration!)

 Some students fear that studying something new will somehow erase what they've already learned.
 However, these exams are so closely related that studying the next level reinforces, not erases, what you know.
-When you encounter variable resistors in the General course, it reminds you about the fixed resistors from the Technician course.
-I've helped thousands of people pass, and I've never once had a student fail a lower-level exam and blame it on the time spent studying for a later one.
+For example, when you learn about Yagi antennas in the General course, it reinforces everything you learned about dipole antennas in the Technician course.
+We've helped tens of thousands of people pass, and we've never once had a student fail a lower-level exam and blame it on the time spent studying for a later one.
 Not once!

 The more cautious students will probably prefer to study one course at a time.
 However, even for this crowd, I do recommend some overlap.
 When your score gets up around 75% on one course, leave those course topics enabled, and also enable the topics for the next course.
-That will let the system start introducing materials from the next level as it finishes and solidifies your learning of the earlier course.
+That will let the system start introducing materials from the next level as it continues to drill the questions from the earlier course.
 It's a more efficient way to study.

-Tip #11: Don't lose site of your objective
+Tip #11: Don't lose sight of your objective

 The whole world is waiting after you get your license.
 So “get 'er done” and start having some fun!